Smith theory and cyclic base change functoriality: Abstract

 \section{Abstract}

 Lafforgue and Genestier-Lafforgue have constructed the global and (semisimplified) local Langlands correspondences for arbitrary reductive groups over function fields.
-We apply equivariant localization arguments, inspired by work of Treumann-Venkatesh, to moduli spaces of shtukas, in order to prove properties of these correspondences regarding functoriality for cyclic base change.

-Globally, we establish the existence of functorial transfers of mod $p$ automorphic forms through $p$-cyclic base change.
-Locally, we prove that Tate cohomology realizes cyclic base change functoriality in the mod $p$ Genestier-Lafforgue correspondence, verifying a function field version of a conjecture of Treumann-Venkatesh.
+We establish various properties of these correspondences regarding functoriality for cyclic base change: For $\Z/p\Z$-extensions of global function fields, we prove the existence of base change for mod $p$ automorphic forms on arbitrary reductive groups.
+For $\Z/p\Z$-extensions of local function fields, we construct a base change homomorphism for the mod $p$ Bernstein center of any reductive group.
+We then use this to prove existence of local base change for mod $p$ irreducible representation along $\Z/p\Z$-extensions, and that Tate cohomology realizes base change descent, verifying a function field version of a conjecture of Treumann-Venkatesh.

-The proofs draw upon new tools from representation theory, including parity sheaves and Smith-Treumann theory.
-In particular, we use these to establish a categorification of the base change homomorphism for Hecke algebras, in a joint appendix with Gus Lonergan.
+The proofs are based on equivariant localization arguments for the moduli spaces of shtukas.
+They also draw upon new tools from modular representation theory, including parity sheaves and Smith-Treumann theory.
+In particular, we use these to establish a categorification of the base change homomorphism for mod $p$ spherical Hecke algebras, in a joint appendix with Gus Lonergan.